ringcentral/ringcentral-chatbot-js/third-party-services.md

 It is quite common for a bot to integrate with third party services.
 For example:

 - You might want to create a bot reading/writing information from/to Google Sheets.
-- Or you might want to your bot to display information about your project which is hosted on GitHub.
+- Or you might want your bot to display information about your project which is hosted on GitHub.

 In either case, your bot needs to integrate with third party services (Google/GitHub).